Grantrocks/bitcoingadgets/README.md

 ## Usage

 To use the wallet run main.py with python and the wallet will open up.
 You can do stuff in it by following the prompts.

-## Do not close the wallet without using CTRL+C or q.
-This will make it so that your wallet is forever encrypted and you cant get in to it.
-Just in case this happens write down your seed.
-I will remove this soon.